An algorithm for Tambara-Yamagami quantum invariants of 3-manifolds, parameterized by the first Betti number: Background

-Later, it will also be convenient to decorate each \emph{edge} of an oriented generalized triangulation with an arbitrarily chosen orientation.
+Later, it will also be convenient to decorate each \emph{edge} of an oriented triangulation with an arbitrarily chosen orientation.
 We stress that these edge orientations are completely arbitrary, and have nothing to do with the orientation of the manifold's tetrahedra.
-Going forward, by a small abuse of language, if we say \emph{triangulation}, then we will often mean a oriented generalized triangulation equipped with such an edge orientation.
+Going forward, by a small abuse of language, if we say \emph{triangulation}, then we will usually mean an oriented triangulation equipped with such an edge orientation.

-Two closed 3-manifolds $\M_1$ and $\M_2$ can be composed by {\em connected sums} to produce a closed 3-manifold denoted $\M_1 \# \M_2$, which consists of removing a 3-ball from $\M_1$ and from $\M_2$, and by identifying the two spherical boundaries together.

-As a consequence of the face identifications involved in a generalized triangulation, it is possible that several vertices of the same tetrahedron may be identified together (and likewise for edges).
-In fact, it is often helpful in practical applications to work with a \emph{one-vertex triangulation}, in which all of the vertices of the abstract tetrahedra are identified by the face pairings with a single point in $M$.
-The following result, adapted from~\cite{JacoR03}, is one of two ingredients that allows us to reduce to such one-vertex triangulations in our algorithm for Tambara-Yamagami invariants:

-\begin{theorem}[Jaco, Rubinstein~\cite{JacoR03}] Given a generalized triangulation $\tri$, with $n$ tetrahedra and $v>1$ vertices, of a closed 3-manifold $\M$, there is a deterministic linear time algorithm that returns a collection $\tri_1, \ldots, \tri_k$ of 1-vertex triangulations of closed 3-manifolds $\M_1, \ldots, \M_k$, respectively, where: